Chen-Yuhua/HW4-Mbed-BLE-Programming/README.md

 ---
 Here are some steps to run this project properly:
 1. Import the project into Mbed Studio.
+2. Update headerfiles such as MagnetoService.h and GattCharacteristic.h.
-2. Move central.py into RPi.
+3. Move central.py into RPi.
-3. Run main.cpp in Mbed Studio.
+4. Run main.cpp in Mbed Studio.
-4. Run central.py in RPi.
+5. Run central.py in RPi.
-5. Heartrate and magnetometer values are shown in the console.
+6. Heartrate and magnetometer values are shown in the console.

 License
 ---